Billmate/prestashop/Readme.md

 We support Prestashops built-in checkout in 1-step and 5-step settings.
 We also supports One Page Checkout for Prestashop Module (http://addons.prestashop.com/en/6841-one-page-checkout-for-prestashop.html)

 ## Changelog

+### 3.3.3 (2019-01-29)
+* Fix - PS 1.7 support for complete order with invoice and partpayment
+* Fix - PS 1.7 support for partpayment on product page
+* Fix - Fix ie issue with Checkout js

 ### 3.3.2 (2018-12-27)
 * Fix - Check if countable before count